prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 *) Currently we planned to validate postgres (oss) connector and db2 (IBM) connector.
 Validation is required for all Jdbc Connector.

+*) Cost based Join Pushdowm is not handled now

 ## [Optional] Other Approaches Considered

 Based on the discussion, this may need to be updated with feedback from reviewers.